 Remixes

-Remixes are songs that take a base such as a song or a beat and add sound bytes or sound manipulations to it.
-For remixes, though they aren’t just limited to musical originals.
-Chetreo is one of the artists showcased on here before.
+Remixes are songs that take a base, such as a song or a beat, and add sound bytes or sound manipulations.
+For remixes, though, they aren’t just limited to musical originals.
+Chetreo is one of the artists showcased here before.
 He does pop culture remixes that combine content, sound bytes, and lyrics from specific entertainment.
 Chetreo has created remixes from Rick and Morty, South Park, Regular Show, How to Train Your Dragon, and Lord of the Rings.
 Here’s an example of a Chetreo remix using sounds from the movie Home Alone.

-Dj’s and electronica music has quite a lot of remixes as a part of their music because remixes are typically made electronically.
-One example of electronic remixes is the Dma Illan Trap Remix of “Spooky Scary Skeletons”.
-It’s a childhood Halloween song with an electronica twist.
+DJs and electronica music have many remixes as a part of their music because remixes are typically made electronically.
+One example of electronic remixes is the Dma Illan Trap Remix of “Spooky Scary Skeletons.”
+It’s a childhood Halloween song with an electronic twist.

 Remixes allow there to be building blocks beyond just a song.
 It creates a different kind of song.

-Covers, parodies, mashups, medleys, and remixes are a way to take something and make something else.
+Covers, parodies, mashups, medleys, and remixes are ways to take something and make something else.
 These are the overarching types of songs that take original music and make it into something more, something different.
-Each of these is similar in the way that they take something from another artist and makes it something new while still keeping the flavour of the first song.
+Each of these is similar in the way that they take something from another artist and make it something new while still keeping the flavour of the first song.

 These have a kind of appeal in the same way that Andy Warhol’s paintings do and artists like Warhol.
 Warhol’s work includes prints of things that we’ve seen several times before but in a different way.
 Pieces such as the 1962 “Campbell’s Soup Cans” portray something that is mundane and put it into another context.
 It’s just a soup can, but it’s art.
 It’s just a Beatles song, but it’s art.